mph-/lcapy/doc/install.rst

 Note, if you do not have root access, you can use  `virtualenv` or  set the environment variable `PYTHONPATH` to find the source files for Lcapy.

-4. For testing you need nosetests.
+4. For testing you need `nosetests`.
 For example, using apt:

 .. code-block:: console

    $ sudo apt install python3-nose

-5. For building the docs you need sphinx.
+5. For building the docs you need `sphinx`.
 For example, using apt:

 .. code-block:: console

    $ sudo apt install python3-sphinx

+6. For making releases you need `wheel` and `twine`

+   $ sudo apt install python3-wheel twine